spatie/url/README.md

 ## Usage

-There are some code examples at the top of this readme.
+Usage is pretty straightforward.
+Check out the code examples at the top of this readme.

 ## Changelog